pbierkortte/tips-n-tricks/bash-history.md

-# How manage command history in the terminal
+# How to manage command history in the terminal
-In a Linux terminal, the command history is a useful feature for storing previously executed commands.
-However, there are scenarios where you might want to control what is recorded in the command history when working with sensitive information.
+Whether it's confidential client data or passwords, there are times when you may not want some commands saved in the history.

 ## Excluding a single command from history
 To prevent a command from being recorded in the history, you can add a space before the command.
 For example, if you type a space at the beginning of the command, it will not be saved in the history file.

-## Clearing Command History
+## Clear History
-Clear the current session's history list from memory.
-This command effectively removes all the commands from the current session's history, so on exit they are not saved to the history file.
+Remove recent commands from the session history.
 ```bash
 history -c
 ```

-## Disabling Command History
+## Disable History
-Disabling the command history by unsetting the HISTFILE variable
+If you want to turn off the command history temporarily, you can unset the HISTFILE variable using the command:
 ```bash
 unset HISTFILE
 ```